How to Avoid Production Delays with Better Pre-Production Planning

 A Manufacturing Execution System (MES) is a digital solution that integrates into a company’s existing ERP system.
 Its main use is to centralize data, monitor, control and document processes from the factory floor.
 It is often used by manufacturing industry of all sizes to manage operational activities in the form of a useful dashboard, one that collects data like workflows, orders, quality assurance standards, component tracing etc. and presents it in the form of insights.

 Project Management on the other hand are methodologies designed to oversee projects, track progress, allocate resources, and manage deadlines.
 It is a management system that is used either in the form of software or just strategic agile methodologies.
 It helps manufacturers streamline planning, ensuring that tasks are updated, well allocated in an agile manner and tracked while meeting deadlines.
-The aim of project management in manufacturing industry is to achieve production goals efficiently.
+The aim of MES and Project Management in manufacturing industry is to achieve production goals efficiently.

 How MES & Project Management Complement Each Other